On the $p$-adic theory of local models: Introduction

 where $s^\Phi(\pi)\in [\widehat{G}^{I}\rtimes \Phi]_{\on{ss}}/\widehat{G}^{I}$ is the Satake parameter for $\pi$ and $V_\mu$ the representation of the $L$-group $\widehat G\rtimes \Gamma$ of highest weight $\mu$.
 Moreover, ${(\sqrt q)}^{\langle2\rho,\mu\rangle}\tau_{\calG,\mu}^\Phi$ takes values in $\bbZ$ and is independent of $\ell\neq p$, $\sqrt q$ and $E\hookto \bar\bbQ_p$. \end{theorem}

 The theorem is a solution to the test function conjecture of Haines--Kottwitz \cite[Conjecture 6.1.1]{Hai14} for v-sheaf local models.
 This is new when $\mu$ is non-minuscule: then $\calM_{\calG,\mu}$ is not representable by a scheme due to the theory of Banach--Colmez spaces and, hence, not related to their schematic counterparts defined in \cite{PZ13, Lev16, Lou19, FHLR22}.
 If $\mu$ is minuscule, then the analogue of \Cref{HK_conjecture_intro} holds for $\calM_{\calG,\mu}^{\on{sch}}$ as well, using \Cref{SW_conjecture_intro}.
 In this case, we can work purely algebraically and replace $\IC_\mu$ by the constant sheaf $\bbQ_\ell$ on the smooth $E$-scheme $\calF_{G,\mu}$.
 Here, our result is new for the wildly ramified groups that were excluded in previous work \cite{PZ13, HR20, HR21}.
 With a view towards applications, say, to point counting formulas in the context of the Langlands--Kottwitz method, we have an analogous result where $E$ is replaced by a finite unramified extension, and correspondingly $E_0$ by its unramified subextension.
-Also, \Cref{HK_conjecture_intro} easily implies the version for the semi-simple trace by averaging over the Frobenius $\Phi$, see \cite[Appendix]{HR20}.
+Also, \Cref{HK_conjecture_intro} implies the analogous version for the semi-simple traces following \cite[Appendix]{HR20}.